On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Introduction

+Albouy and Kaloshin introduced a novel method to study the finiteness of five-body central configurations in celestial mechanics \cite{Albouy2012Finiteness}.
+The first author successfully extended this approach to fluid mechanics.
+Using this new method, the first author established not only the finiteness of four-vortex relative equilibria for any four nonzero vorticities but also the finiteness of four-vortex collapse configurations for a fixed angular velocity.
+This represents the first result on the finiteness of collapse configurations for $N \geq 4$ \cite{yu2021Finiteness}.

+In this paper, we focus on the finiteness of five-vortex stationary configurations.
+For equilibria and rigidly translating configurations, O'Neil showed that for generic vorticities, the upper bounds are $(N-2)!$ and $(N-1)!$, respectively \cite{o1987stationary, o2006minimalpolynomial}.
+We confirm these upper bounds for the all five-vortex system.
+We apply the singular sequence method developed by the first author in \cite{yu2021Finiteness} to investigate the finiteness of relative equilibria and collapse configurations.

-In this study, we shall apply the method introduced in \cite{yu2021Finiteness} to study the finiteness problem of relative equilibria and collapse configurations for the five-vortex problem.
-Because of the well-known continuum of relative equilibria \cite{roberts1999continuum}, (see Section \ref{sec:pri}), the finiteness of relative equilibria and collapse configurations would be expected only for generic vorticities.
+Because of the continuum of five-vortex relative equilibria constructed by Roberts \cite{roberts1999continuum} (see also Section \ref{sec:pri}) and the continuum of five-vortex collapse configurations constructed by Novikov and Sedov \cite{novikov1979vortex}, the finiteness of relative equilibria and collapse configurations can only be expected for generic vorticities, and, in case of collapse configurations, fixed $\Lambda$.

+Two configurations are called equivalent if they are related by rotations, translations and dilations in the plane.
+In the following, all the counts are made for the equivalence classes.
 We have proven the following results:

-\begin{theorem} If the vorticities $\Gamma_n$ $(n\in\{1,2,3,4, 5\})$ are nonzero, the five-vortex problem has finitely many relative equilibria and collapse configurations, with the possible exception of some vorticity parameter values on which an explicitly given set of polynomials vanish (see Sect. \ref{sec:constraints}). \end{theorem}